• Skip to main content

 Option Agreements

-An Option Agreement is an agreement between two parties where one party provides the other party with a right to buy or sell something at an agreed price, within a certain period of time.
+An option agreement is an agreement between two parties where one party gives the other party a right to buy or sell something at an agreed price, within a certain period of time.

 option agreements